stefanoclemente/hypergraph_properties/README.md

     write_venn_dictionary_to_file(out, output_path)

-The file tests/hypergraphs_k3_3_acyclic.txt lists all the Venn graphlets which are satisfied uniquely by non-acyclic hypergraphs.
+The file tests/hypergraphs_k3_3_acyclic.txt lists all the Venn graphlets which are satisfied only by acyclic hypergraphs.
 See demo4 and demo5.